Now it is clear that Sweden will meet Finland and Linda Lampenius - who is predicted to win the whole contest - in the Eurovision final on Saturday.

-In addition to Sweden and Finland, Israel, Greece and Moldova, among others, also advanced - as expected.
-More surprisingly, Belgium qualified.
+In addition to Sweden and Finland, Israel, Greece and Moldova also advanced as expected.
+More surprisingly, Belgium also advanced in the competition, at the expense of Portugal, which had been tipped to do better but was eliminated in the semi-finals.

-Everything went according to plan when it came to the singing and the laser show - but not the costume.
-When the singer took the stage in Vienna, the rhinestone on her glasses fell off - but she carried on without making a fuss.
+Only once has Sweden missed the final of the Eurovision Song Contest.
+The pressure was therefore great on Felicia to deliver.
+Everything went according to plan when it came to the singing and the laser show – but not the costume.
+When the singer took the stage in Vienna, the rhinestone on her glasses fell off – but she carried on without pretending anything.

 Vicky Leandros began